-The beginning of the year means it’s the perfect time to set goals, make your resolutions a reality, and hopefully figure out fresh ways to go green.
-Yes, friends, there’s no longer any point in denying the obvious fact: Climate change is real and it’s time to do something about it.
+Yes, friends, there’s no longer any point in denying the obvious fact we are faced with: Climate change is real and it’s about time we do something about it.
 Sure, most of us probably don’t have the resources to regulate the climate on our own (unless you’re Bill Gates, in which case, get to work), but we can all contribute something for the common good.

-With that in mind, here are some simple ways to go green this 2021 and beyond.
+With all that being said, here are some simple ways to go green this year and beyond.
 Pick a few you like, substitute in others you already practice, and you’ll be well on your way to living a more environmentally friendly life.

 So, you know what recycling is, but have you ever heard of precycling?
 It’s basically a concept in which you consider the “end life” of a product before buying it.
 If you’re grocery shopping, for example, you’d take note of how certain goods are packaged: Are they wrapped in multiple layers of plastic?
 Are they held together by rubber bands or zip ties?
 By taking stock of all these factors, you can better imagine what the recycling of that product would look like.
 Then, you can choose the one with the most minimal packaging.